 The place is ideal for water sports and activities like diving.
 Dahlak’s coastline has lush green mangroves and deep underwater coral reefs, and Dahlak Kabir, the property’s largest island, is famous for pearl fishing.

 The Dahlak Marine National Park

 The national park is located in the Dahlak Islands and is mainly surrounded by the Red Sea.
 This makes this place full of flora and fauna.
 It is home to exotic fish and aquatic animals and a wonderful nesting place for birds.
 Understand nature most authentically.
 To sail to Khao Lak, you can choose a yacht that departs from the Massawa.
 This place is also popular with diving and water sports enthusiasts and is one of the best attractions in Eritrea.

 The Danakil Depression

-Eritrea travel is not just about visiting these places.
-It is also about learning an African culture which is not entirely African.
-The culture has influences from as far and as back in history as Roman, Greek, Byzantium and Egyptian Empires of the ancient world.
+Eritrea travel is not just about visiting these places; it is also about learning an African culture that is not entirely African.
+The culture has influences from as far back in history as the Roman, Greek, Byzantium, and Egyptian Empires of the ancient world.

 The Arab influence from across the Red Sea also enriches the Eritrean culture.
 The Afar nomads, the Saho people, still have the culture of those ancient humans who colonized and populated the whole world in their roots.